History of Knicks point guards since '94 NBA Finals

 As part of a three-team draft night deal, the Knicks sent Tim Hardaway Jr. to the Hawks and received the rights to the No. 19 pick, Grant.
 The former Notre Dame standout struggled finding his way playing in the triangle offense as a rookie, and was often pulled from games quickly after mistakes.
 Grant averaged 5.6 points and 2.3 assists in 16.6 minutes in his first NBA season.
 He has the skills to be a productive NBA point guard, but it won't be for the Knicks.
 They sent Grant to Chicago in the Rose trade.

-The Knicks had been searching for a top-flight, dynamic, penetrating point guard for years if not decades and landed one when they acquired former NBA MVP and Rookie of the Year Derrick Rose in a blockbuster deal with the Chicago Bulls on June 22, 2016.
+The Knicks had been searching for a top-flight, dynamic, penetrating point guard for years (if not decades) and landed one when they acquired former NBA MVP and Rookie of the Year Derrick Rose in a blockbuster deal with the Chicago Bulls on June 22, 2016.
 The Knicks received Rose, shooter Justin Holiday and a 2017 second-round pick for Robin Lopez, Jose Calderon and Jerian Grant.
-Injuries have limited Rose in recent years - he's missed 228 of 394 games since the start of the 2011-12 season - but he's shown flashes of what made him a three-time All-Star with the Bulls.
-Rose attacks the basket and finishes at the rim in a variety of ways.
-He often has the Garden buzzing with his drives.
-But his assist numbers are low for a starting point guard and his defense has been an issue.
-Also, Rose's first, and perhaps only season with the Knicks, has been marred by a Jan.
+Injuries have limited Rose in recent years but he showed flashes of what made him a three-time All-Star with the Bulls.
+Rose attacked the basket and finished at the rim in a variety of ways.
+He often had the Garden buzzing with his drives.
+But his assist numbers were low for a starting point guard and his defense was an issue.
+Rose's season was marred by a Jan.
 9 episode in which he left the team on a game night and never contacted anyone in the organization.
 He returned the next day after flying home to Chicago for "a family issue."
 The Knicks fined him, but didn't suspend him.
+Rose underwent season-ending knee surgery in April and finished his only season with the Knicks averaging 18.4 points and 4.4 assists in 64 games.
+The Knicks chose not to re-sign him as a free agent.

 The Knicks had a chance to draft Jennings in 2009, and tried acquiring him since then.
-But they finally got him on a one-year, $5 million free-agent deal that officially was signed July 8.
-Coming off the bench, Jennings has been the Knicks' best facilitator this season.
-He hasn't shot the ball well and he has a lot of playground in his game, but he's done a good job of moving the basketball and getting his teammates involved.
-His unit has played faster and more unselfishly than the starters.
-Jennings was an explosive player before rupturing his Achilles in 2015.
-He averaged 16.6 points and 6.2 assists his first 5 1/2 seasons in the league.
-Jennings scored 55 points as a rookie, becoming the youngest player to reach 50 in an NBA game.
-He and Rose are one of the best point guard tandems the Knicks have had in a long time, but it hasn't shown in the standings.
+But they finally got him on a one-year, $5 million deal that officially was signed July 8, 2016.
+Coming off the bench, Jennings was the Knicks' best facilitator.
+His unit played faster and more unselfishly than the starters.
+Jennings and Derrick Rose were one of the best point guard tandems the Knicks have had in a long time, but it didn't show in the standings.
+Like Rose, Jennings was unhappy and frustrated.
+He sought a buyout and the Knicks granted his wish.
+They waived him on Feb.
+27, 2017.
+In 59 games, Jennings averaged 8.6 points and a team-leading 4.9 assists.

 Comments